ReiSikk/ligretto-tracker/README.md

 # Ligretto Tracker 🎯

 A modern web application for tracking scores in the fast-paced card game Ligretto.
-Keep score across multiple rounds, manage player leaderboards, and never lose track of who's winning!
+Keep score across multiple rounds, manage player leaderboards, and never lose track of who's winning.
+Ligretto is one of my friend group's favorite games, but we've always struggled with keeping score using messy notes on someone's phone.
+I got tired of dealing with disorganized score tracking and decided to build this dedicated tracker to make our game nights smoother.
+It's been a fun small side project that solves a real problem we face while giving me a chance to have fun with coding.

 ## 📖 About Ligretto